Scalingo/documentation/src/changelog/security/_posts/2023-03-08-ssh-ciphers-update.md

 The list of allowed algorithms of `ssh.osc-fr1.scalingo.com` and `ssh.osc-secnum-fr1.scalingo.com` have been updated.

-These servers are using to receive SSH connections related to GIT operations as well as database encrypted tunnel access with SSH.
+These servers are used to receive SSH connections related to GIT operations as well as database encrypted tunnel access with SSH.

 Before: